horizon-ab/congenial-tribble/_posts/2022-11-08-trimester1notes.md

 # Trimester 1 Notes

-Notes for all of the College Board units covered so far.
+Notes for all of the College Board units covered in CSA.

 ## Unit 1: Primitive Types